 Take more rest days

-Oftentimes, training can feel just as tiring as the marathon itself, which is why it’s important to warm up before training.
+Often, training can feel just as tiring as the marathon itself, which is why it’s important to warm up before training.
 As your muscle mass reduces as you enter the 30s and older, it’s crucial to treat your muscles with absolute delicacy and give them the treatment they deserve.
 Before and after you train, you need to stretch to protect the muscles and the elasticity (resulting in more injury-prone) which aren’t as guarded as they were when you were younger.
+It might also be a good idea to find a pre workout drink that will help you deal with muscle fatigue.
+It will also give you a boost in your training.
 Don’t worry – we all have to do it sooner or later as we age!

 Don’t overwork yourself